1. Introduction To This Page

 15. Key Resources in Personal Injury Matters with Emphasis on Low Speed Impact Cases

 In the case of Hallmark v.
-Eldridge, July 24, 2008 Nevada Supreme Court (2), the Neveda Supreme Court barred the testimony of a biomechanical expert.
+Eldridge, July 24, 2008 Nevada Supreme Court (2), the Nevada Supreme Court barred the testimony of a biomechanical expert.
 The arguments are priceless in forming your own.
 Read the entire ruling by clicking here.

 The California Court of Appeals has excluded testimony by an insurance company expert who concluded there was not enough force in an automobile accident to cause the injuries diagnosed by the patient’s doctor after the trauma.
 This is a landmark case since it was decided in an appellate court, but was not published and so may not serve as a precedent in California.
 The case, posted here, is Harrison v.
 Smith, A114436, First Appellate District, Division Five, California Court of Appeals.
 Again, the arguments and research are priceless.